 - Find a routine.
 Getting started can be difficult after a long break from exercise.
 Talk with your doctor about what’s right for you.
-Then, plan some of the activities you will do during the week ahead of time.
-This will help keep you accountable.
+Then plan some of the activities you will do during the week ahead of time.
+This will help keep you be accountable.

 - Stick to it.
-In the University of Miami study, it took 52 hours of activity over a six month period for the positive effects of exercise to kick in.
-While that may seem like a lot, not it’s only about two hours per week.
+In the University of Miami study, it took 52 hours of activity over a six-month period for the positive effects of exercise to kick in.
+While that may seem like a lot, note it’s only about two hours per week.